abk-chicago/class-madness/README.md

 - Create a new private member variable for your MainActivity: one for each class in each corresponding project (`HauntedHouse mHauntedHouse;`
 - Inside of `onCreate`, instantiate a new copy of your class using the constructor of your choice by assigning the `new` instance to your member variable (`mHauntedHouse`).
 - Inside the OnCLickListener, `setText()` on your TextView member variable to display data from your class.

+## Submission

+- Fork this repository
+- Clone it
+- Do the work
+- Push the work live to Github
+- Create a pull request